archlinux/aur/README.md

 * After logging in and accepting license; select `Advanced Options > I want to download without installing` from the top dropdown menu.
+* Set the download location to an empty directory called `matlab`
 * Select the toolboxes you want in the `PKGBUILD`.
 (Alternatively install them all)
-* Download the files to an empty directory called `matlab`
-* After downloading; from the parent directory; do `tar --create --verbose --file matlab.tar.gz .../matlab` to create the tarball.
+* After downloading; from the parent directory; do `tar --create --verbose --file matlab.tar matlab` to create the tarball.

-# Tips

 ## Large files